What is Debt Negotiation

-Debt negotiation can be a powerful tool to pay back your debts and loans quickly, and for less than what you would pay for the life of the loan.
+Debt negotiation can be a powerful tool to pay back your unsecured debt and loans quickly, and for less than what you would pay for the life of the loan.

 A debt negotiation company will negotiate with your creditors and lenders to reduce your principal debt while you make monthly payments into a trust account--an account serviced by a third party that you have complete control over.

-By choosing Guardian Debt Relief, your creditors may accept repayment at just a fraction of what you owe, which means you pay back less when your debts are negotiated.
-We can combine all of your qualifying debts into one monthly payment.
+By choosing Guardian Debt Relief, your creditors may accept repayment at just a fraction of what you owe, which means you pay back less when your unsecured debt are negotiated.
+We can combine all of your unsecured debt into one lower monthly payment.

 How Does it Work?